oVirt/ovirt-site/source/feature/ntpsupport.html.md

 *   Organizations will prefer using their own NTP server rather than install a new one for ovirt.
 *   The NTP server should be configured only once (during ovirt installation), and populated to all hosts through bootstrap and registration.
-*   Changing the NTP server after installation in not supported - and will require manuall steps to sync it to all the hosts in the setup.
+*   Changing the NTP server after engine installation in not supported - and will require manuall steps to sync it to all the hosts in the setup.

 ### What needs to be done